ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 course of this morning?"

 Before Elizabeth had time for anything but a blush of surprise, Mrs.
-Bennet answered instantly, "Oh dear!--yes--certainly.
-I am sure Lizzy will be very happy--I am sure she can have no objection.
+Bennet answered instantly, "Oh dear! -- yes -- certainly.
+I am sure Lizzy will be very happy -- I am sure she can have no objection.
 Come, Kitty, I want you up stairs."
 And, gathering her work together, she was hastening away, when Elizabeth called out: